The Best Spellshot Build in Tiny Tina’s Wonderlands

 The Best Graveborn and Spellshot Build

 This is a powerful dark magic build.
-I tend to just go with the best background in Tiny Tina’s Wonderlands for most of my builds.
+I tend to just go with my favorite background for most of my builds.
 It will work reasonably well here too.

 The idea behind this build is simple, you will have extra dark magic damage and companion damage.
 You will use all you can to summon more companions and deal more dark magic damage.